 The Nishi no Kaze Dojo offers classes in Japanese Swordsmanship and traditional Japanese Aiki-Jujutsu in Fresno, CA

-We are a martial arts school in Fresno, CA, dedicated to the study of samurai martial arts including
+We are dedicated to the study of samurai martial arts including:

-- Japanese sword arts and classical weaponry (wakizashi, tanto, naginata, etc.)
+- Japanese sword arts and classical weaponry (wakizashi, tanto, naginata, jo)

 - Aiki-jujutsu – the root art of modern Jujutsu and Aikido

 - System of Strategy – Practical self-defense applications and awareness training for modern-day threats

 How to Join